dpsbot-project/DPSBot/en/index.md

 It is a Korean Discord bot.

-Multi language support is work in progeess.
+Multi language supports by tranlator, but [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/)

 Some DB setup is required for the user to turn the bots directly.